n-deleforge/homey/README.md

 # Changelog

 - 1.9 : Big changes.
 Now it's possible to edit CSS in live witthout modify CSS files.
-It is also possible to hdie some elements as the date, the weather or the welcome message.
+It is also possible to hide some elements as the date, the weather or the welcome message.
 - 1.8 : "Original" theme removed for a "Custom" theme which is the same as the "Classic" theme but can be modified easily at your conveniance.
 Also add a function to display your own wallpaper which is saved as base64 data.
 - 1.7.1 : A few changes into the display (hour back in the center), light theme retired, "original" theme added with an image as a background (I don't remember where I found it, sorry)
 - 1.7 : New display of the app with the username, new menu, no popup anymore, lighter and cleaner